US to resume enforcement of unlawful bird deaths by industry

 The Trump administration ended enforcement against companies for accidental bird deaths in 2017, following pressure from oil companies, utilities and other industries.

-The Independent Petroleum Association of America said resuming prosecutions would harm businesses that killed birds “through no fault of their own.”
+The Independent Petroleum Association of America said resuming prosecutions would harm businesses that killed birds through no fault of their own.
+Arkansas Rep. Bruce Westerman, top-ranking Republican on the House Natural Resources Committee, said the Biden administration seemed intent on making government “as heavy-handed as possible.”

 Federal officials pledged to be judicious in prosecuting violations of the century-old bird law.
 Enforcement will be reserved for cases where companies could have foreseen bird deaths but did not take steps to avoid them, said Jerome Ford, U.S. Fish and Wildlife Service assistant director for migratory birds.

-In crafting the new rule, Ford said officials would look at a wide range of causes of death — from collisions with glass buildings, power lines and vehicles, to chemical poisonings and birds killed in oil pits.
-Hundreds of millions of birds die annually from such causes, according to government officials and researchers.
+In crafting the regulations, Ford said officials would look at a wide range of causes — from collisions with glass buildings, power lines and vehicles, to chemical poisonings and birds killed in oil pits.
+Hundreds of millions of birds die annually due to industry causes, according to government officials and researchers.

 Under then-President Barack Obama, the Interior Department started to develop a permitting system that would have allowed industry to kill limited numbers of birds, but the work was not finished before the Democrat left office.

-Representatives of the American Bird Conservancy and National Audubon Society said they hoped to see the permit program completed.
-Permits would compel companies to take measures such as installing screens to keep birds out of oil pits and turning off or altering telecommunication tower lights to reduce collisions, according to the conservancy.
+The American Bird Conservancy said a permit program would compel companies to take measures such as installing screens to keep birds out of oil pits and turning off or altering telecommunication tower lights to reduce collisions, according to the conservancy.

 “It’s that deer in the headlights situation: The birds are attracted and then disoriented” and collide with the towers, said conservancy spokesperson Jordan Rutter.